DrPaulBrewer/gridvoting-jax/docs/docker.md

 ## Version History

-All release versions are preserved on GHCR indefinitely, allowing:
+All release versions are preserved on GHCR indefinitely, beginning with v0.11.0, allowing:
 - Performance comparisons across versions
 - Reproducible research
 - Easy rollback to previous versions